Table Talk: TV Masterchef judge goes back to his 1970s roots

 But cooking doesn't get much tougher than this, to use a catchphrase from Wallace's TV show.

-The restaurant's slow service was criticized in the first week of opening and it faces fierce competition from some established and popular eateries in nearby trendy Bermondsey Street.
+The restaurant's slow service was criticised in the first week of opening and it faces fierce competition from some established and popular eateries in nearby trendy Bermondsey Street.

 Wallace, who also runs Putney restaurant Wallace & Co., thinks there will be an appetite for the retro food.